abhiabhi94/job-board/README.md

 ### Introduction

 A remote job board, this was initially built out of boring job hunting.
-This basically scans through different portals and based upon the preferences like keywords, salary, native country etc., and brings the jobs that match your preference.
+This basically scans through different portals and based upon the preferences like keywords, salary, etc., and brings the jobs that match your preference.

-Also has an option to email these jobs if the service account credentials are set.

 ### Portals Integrated
 - [WeWorkRemotely](https://weworkremotely.com)